freemansoft/Adafruit-Trinkey-CircuitPython/Indicator-Light-neopixel/README.md

 ## TODO
 1. Add smooth fade between colors in transition
 1. Add support for RGB led (non-neopixels)
-1. Add support for add on neopixels
+1. Add support for supplementary neopixels
     1. Currently supported by passing a different pin into main()
 1. Evaluate extending support to more than 8 pixels because of 8 bit pixel mask in command.
 1. Look at using a clock rather than hacking the wait tic count in the timer sleep

 ## Customization
-1. Set the logging level to logging.DEBUG in the call to main() at the bottom of this file
+1. Set the logging level to logging.DEBUG in the call to `main()` at the bottom of `main.py`
-1. Set the Neopixel pin object and pixel count in the call to main() at the bottom of this file
+1. Set the Neopixel pin object and pixel count in the call to `main()` at the bottom of `main.py`
+1. Change the default color from blank to something else in the call to `main()` at the bottom of `main.py`

 ## Tested on
 | Board | Functionality | Neopixel location |  USB VID and PID |